-Education MBA with specialisation in HRM/MA in social work / PG Diploma in HRM/MA in industrial psychology.
+MBA with specialisation in HRM/MA in social work / PG Diploma in HRM/MA in industrial psychology.
 A degree or diploma in Labour Laws is desirable.
-Experience At least 3 years' experience in a similar position in a large manufacturing company.
-Skill, Knowledge, Abilities Knowledge of compensation practices in competing industries, of job analysis procedures, of compensation survey techniques, of performance appraisal systems.
+At least 3 years' experience in a similar position in a large manufacturing company.
+Knowledge of compensation practices in competing industries, of job analysis procedures, of compensation survey techniques, of performance appraise systems.
 Skill in writing job descriptions, in conducting job analysis interviews, in making group presentations, in performing statistical computations.
 Ability to conduct meetings, to plan and prioritise work.
-Work Orientation Factors The position may require upto 15 percent travel.
-Age Preferably below 30 years.
+The position may require upto 15 percent travel.
+Preferably below 30 years.